Implementing an equation of state in python

 pr = PyPengRobinson(tc, pc, omega, molar_weight)

-eos = EquationOfState.python(pr)
+eos = EquationOfState.python_residual(pr)

 Thermodynamic state: the State object